 Structural analysis for demolition is the engineering discipline that ensures structural stability during deconstruction.
 It combines structural mechanics, construction stage assessment and a precise sequence of steps when removing structural elements.
-The goal is to redistribute load paths in a controlled manner, to ensure residual load-bearing capacity in every construction stage, and to secure both local and global stability — while minimizing vibrations, dust and noise emissions.
-In practice, this concerns concrete demolition and special demolition, gutting works and cutting of openings, rock excavation and tunnel construction, natural stone extraction as well as complex special demolition.
+The goal is to redistribute load paths in a controlled manner, to ensure residual load-bearing capacity in every construction stage, and to secure both local and global stability – while minimizing vibrations, dust and noise emissions.
+In practice, this concerns concrete demolition and special demolition, gutting works and cutting of openings, rock excavation and tunnel construction, natural stone extraction as well as complex special operations.
 Devices such as concrete pulverizers or rock and concrete splitters from Darda GmbH significantly influence the structural analysis assessment, because they enable low-load, low vibration levels and well-dosed interventions.

-Definition: What is meant by structural analysis for demolition
+Definition: What is meant by structural analysis for demolition?

 Structural analysis for demolition comprises the entirety of analytical, constructive and organizational measures that ensure the load-bearing capacity and serviceability of structures or rock masses during deconstruction in all construction stages.
 It includes:

-• determining the as-is structure (geometry, material, damage, reinforcement, connections),
+- determining the as-is structure (geometry, material, damage, reinforcement, connections),

-• predicting load redistribution and deformations when members are separated, weakened or removed,
+- predicting load redistribution and deformations when members are separated, weakened or removed,

-• verifying residual load-bearing capacity and stability for each deconstruction stage,
+- verifying residual load-bearing capacity and stability for each deconstruction stage,

-• specifying the sequence of steps, safeguarding measures and admissible equipment actions.
+- specifying the sequence of steps, safeguarding measures and admissible equipment actions.

 Structural analysis for demolition is not a copy of new-build structural analysis.
 It focuses on intermediate states, local weakening, loss of composite action, incomplete cross-sections, temporary supports and uncertain boundary conditions.
-The choice of methods — for example hydraulic splitting with rock and concrete splitters or crushing with concrete pulverizers — is an integral part of the structural analysis for demolition, because it determines the type and magnitude of loads and the dynamics of the actions.
+The choice of methods – for example hydraulic splitting with rock and concrete splitters or crushing with concrete pulverizers – is an integral part of the structural analysis for demolition, because it determines the type and magnitude of loads and the dynamics of the actions.
+Typical deliverables are stage drawings, method statements, hold-point definitions and release records for every step.

 Fundamentals and terminology of structural analysis for demolition